rc0004/Civilian-PD-Only/README.md

-# Version 1.0 Point Defence Slots Only on Civilian Ships
+# Version 1.05 Point Defence Slots Only on Civilian Ships

 ## Requirements

-ModLauncher v1.2.1, which can be downloaded here -- https://github.com/DW2MC/DW2ModLoader/releases/tag/v1.2.1
+At least ModLauncher v1.2.1, which can be downloaded here -- https://github.com/DW2MC/DW2ModLoader/releases

 ## What does this mod do?

-### It changes the size of every single weapons slot on civilian ships, changing them all to size 13.
+### It changes the size of every single weapons slot on civilian ships, changing them all to size 11 [updated in 1.05].
 At that size, no weapons can be equipped, but the ship can still equip most point defence options.
 This takes place at the very start of a game, so all the auto-designs on your civ ships will not have a weapon at the start of a game, because there will be no weapons that are small enough to fit in the slot.

 ## Installation